maritzuhcom/MaritzaM-React-Native-Demo/README.md

 [HERE!](https://expo.io/@maritzuhcom/ExampleApp)

-- Download the Expo App
+- Download the Expo App on your phone
+- Open the App
 - Scan the QR code

 ![code](./code.png)